This is an old character & has been deleted.

 51 kg (112 lbs)

 Job / SkillsTechnically, Jacy is a deckhand, but it's clear she is not cut out for the work.
 It's doubtful she has any actual experience at it despite her claims.
 She secured her position aboard the Lunar Veil via the simple expediency of bribing Riley and it wasn't even a generous bribe.

 If dodging work is a skill Jacy checks that box.

-She is, however, very agile and has been seen practicing martial arts alone in her pathetically small crew alcove, suggesting she's trained in some level of unarmed self defense.
+She is, however, very agile and has been seen spinning and wielding a crowbar with devastating proficiency, suggesting she's trained in some level of unarmed self defense.

-She claims to be a crack shot with small arms weapons, but the new crew has yet to test any of their combat skills.
+She claims to be a crack shot with small arms weapons, and carries a proportionately sleek sidearm, but the crew has yet to test any of their combat skills.

 Back Story / HistoryShort version: Jacy had an overbearing mother and left the horrendous conditions at home to set out on her own while she was still quite young.
 She met a stranger who taught her some useful things and now she’s trying to use those skills onboard The Lunar Veil.